:max_bytes(150000):strip_icc()/Web_1500-SPR_OverallGroup_1-257eabf1c56e4e2ea8a64b750d109beb.jpg)

 Construction

-A standard patio umbrella consists of a canopy, often made of an outdoor UV-resistant fabric (Sunbrella is the most common brand); and a frame, which can be wood, fiberglass, or, most commonly, aluminum.
+A standard patio umbrella consists of a canopy, often made of an outdoor UV-resistant fabric (Sunbrella, which is used for products like the Sol 72 Outdoor Kellie 108'' Market Sunbrella Umbrella, is the most common brand); and a frame, which can be wood, fiberglass, or, most commonly, aluminum.
 Most canopies are round, but we have been seeing rectangular ones as well, which are a better choice for rectangular tables.
 Wood is the most attractive (and the costliest) frame material, but if you regularly experience severe thunderstorms, fiberglass or aluminum are better choices.
 Compared with aluminum, fiberglass is lightweight, flexible, non-corrosive, and holds up to weather.
-Testers rated all our recommended products a 4 or 5, which means the frames are sturdy and the canopy material is fade-resistant, resists stains and cleans up well.

 Type

 Patio umbrellas come in different types, for different uses.
 The most common type is inserted into a hole in your table and held in place by a stand (generally not included with the umbrella).
-While the most common canopy shape is round, you also can find market umbrellas, which are octagonal and cantilever umbrellas, which arch over the table and get their support from a stand placed a short distance away.
+While the most common canopy shape is round, you also can find market umbrellas (like the EliteShade Sunumbrella Market Umbrella, our best overall choice), which are octagonal and cantilever umbrellas (like the Best Choice Products Offset Hanging Market Patio Umbrella), which arch over the table and get their support from a stand placed a short distance away.

 Size

-Most patio umbrellas measure anywhere from 5 to 11 feet in diameter; generally, an 11-foot umbrella comfortably shades a table seating four to six adults.
+Most patio umbrellas measure anywhere from 5 to 11 feet in diameter.
+Generally, an 11-foot umbrella–like the Hampton Bay 11 ft.
+Aluminum Cantilever Outdoor Patio Umbrella–comfortably shades a table seating four to six adults.
+If you're not sure what type or size of patio umbrella to purchase, you can read our guide for picking out a patio umbrella.

 Mechanics

 To open and close their canopies, most patio umbrellas operate with cranks, which require a human to turn.
 Locking mechanisms, such as a pin, keep it open.
-(Higher-priced models may accomplish this with pushbuttons.)
+Higher-priced models may accomplish this with pushbuttons.
 Other models employ pulley systems, which can be harder to handle.
 If you intend to keep your umbrella open all season, a pulley type may suffice.
 But if you need to close your umbrella—in case of high wind, for example, which can send an umbrella soaring—opt for the crank.
-Our testers rated each patio umbrella on ease and practicality of assembly and setup, as well as opening and closing the canopy.
-With one exception, our recommended products received a rating of 4 or 5.

 Maintenance

 Open patio umbrellas are sitting ducks for flying ducks—and other birds to remind you of their presence.
-Consider how easy it is to clean the canopy, whether by simply spraying with a garden hose, or by needing more extensive cleaning, perhaps with a sponge and soapy water.
-Don't use a power washer or any harsh chemicals, as the fibers holding the canopy together may give way, Young warns.
+Consider how easy it is to clean the canopy, whether by simply spraying with a garden hose or by needing more extensive cleaning, perhaps with a sponge and soapy water.
+Don't use a power washer or any harsh chemicals, as the fibers holding the canopy together may give way, warns Deborah Young, a textile expert, author, and instructor of textile science.
 Frames can gunk up as well; you can clean most with a damp cloth.
-"If you're looking for durability and longevity, give it [your umbrella] a rest," says Deborah Young, a textile expert, author, and instructor of textile science.
+"If you're looking for durability and longevity, give it [your umbrella] a rest," says Young.
 "Close it up and even put it away when not in use—it will simply last longer."
-Each recommended product was rated 4 or 5 based on how easily our testers removed fake bird droppings from the canopy and cleaned the frame.

 :max_bytes(150000):strip_icc()/Web_1500-blissun-9_-outdoor-market-patio-umbrella-with-push-button-tilt-and-crank-dera-burreson-02-bd9a35c1e08046eab673b9a7335b1849.jpg)